 ADMISSION INTO THE FINANCE MAJOR

-FIN 320 introduces students to the resources, services, and opportunities available at BYU Marriott and provides skills that will help them in their job search.
-Students must take FIN 320 during the Fall semester, your first semester in the program.
-FIN 320 is a 0.5 credit hour class.
+FIN 320 and 321 introduces students to the resources, services, and opportunities available at BYU Marriott and provides skills that will help them in their recruiting efforts.
+Students will learn how to prepare for interviews, network with professionals, and fine-tune their resumes and cover letters.
+Students must take FIN 320 and FIN 321 during the Fall semester, your first semester in the program.
+They are both 0.5 credit hour classes.